femfataal/FMP/journal.md

+## Entry 26/10/2026 ##

+I'm now learning more about Figma and React.
+So far this  is going pretty okay.
+I'm getting better at both.
+I'm also working on the visual style of the potential prototype.

 ## Entry 24/10/2023 ##

 I got help from Shahrom, which I'll include in the prototype jorunal.
 There are some limitations in regards to the realization.